 Foaling is going well at Kilbunny Sport Horses this year, Richie reported.

 “We just had a Clarimo colt out of our seven-year-old Casall mare, using embryo transfer.
-The mare has results at 1.30 level and will hopefully move up to regional GP level this season.", he noted.
+The mare has results at 1.30 level and will hopefully move up to regional GP level this season," Richie added.

 Left to foal at the Portlaw stables is one by their own stallion, Kilbunny Kabana (Kannan X ISHD Cosmos) out of Glenlass.

 “Glenlass’ dam was my Grade A pony that my brother jumped in Dublin and is a sister to a 3* eventer.
-She bred one of the sales toppers at Monart last season,” Richie added.
+She bred one of the sales toppers at Monart last season.

 “We’ve done a lot of frozen semen this year.
-I’ve used Ballinasisla stud with Comeragh Veterinary, and Kilcash Equine Clinic also.", he said.
+I’ve used Ballinasisla stud with Comeragh Veterinary, and Kilcash Equine Clinic also," Richie said.

-“Any of the mares that are proving difficult with the frozen semen, we use our own stallions Kilbunny Kabana, Kilbunny Blue, both five-year-olds, and imported colt Jolly Joker - a four-year-old Quasimodo who has over 60 international jumpers in his family.", said the breeder.
+“Any of the mares that are proving difficult with the frozen semen, we use our own stallions Kilbunny Kabana, Kilbunny Blue, both five-year-olds, and imported colt Jolly Joker - a four-year-old Quasimodo who has over 60 international jumpers in his family.

 “They have a handful of foals on the ground each and they all look tall, blood, athletic types,” Richie commented.

 “I’m very fortunate to have a couple of friends that have and are still competing at the top level in three-day-eventing and show jumping, both in Europe and the States.

 “It’s great to be able to ask them about young sires coming through and the characteristics of the different stallions,” Richie said.